Licensed Professional Counselor Supervision

 Pros/Cons of Private Practice vs. Institution

-- The advantage to private practice is that you have the potential to make more money, will have more flexible hours, there may be more opportunities available in terms of diversity in scope of practice, and you will have already established a client base by the time you are on your own.
-The start-up time may also include a faster process before you start working.
-The disadvantage is that you will have to market yourself (with assistance of your supervisor) and bring in your own clients.
-You may also receive referrals from other clinicians or your supervisor.
+- The advantage to private practice is that you have the potential to make more money, have more flexible hours, have more opportunities in terms of diversity in scope of practice, and you will be building an established client base by the time you qualify to practice independently.
+You may also be able to start seeing clients more rapidly than in a larger organization.
+You may also receive referrals from other clinicians or your supervisor, but one disadvantage is that you will often need to market yourself (with the assistance of your supervisor) and learn how to bring in your own clients when operating in a private practice setting.

 State Licensing Board Requirements for Licensed Professional Counselors

-Below are the websites for South Dakota, Iowa, and Nebraska licensing boards that will have downloadable applications and other facts you will need to know in order to begin the licensure process.
+Below are the websites for South Dakota, Iowa, and Nebraska licensing boards that have downloadable applications and other facts you will need to know in order to begin the licensure process.

 Licensed Professional Counselors (LPC)